Working at Aultman College

 Adjunct Faculty Positions

-We are currently taking applications for summer and fall 2018 in the following areas: anatomy and physiology, chemistry, communication, health administration, health policy, microbiology, physics, political science, and social work.
+We are currently taking applications for fall 2018 in the following areas: anatomy and physiology, chemistry, communication, health administration, health policy, microbiology, physics, political science, and social work.
 Contracted adjunct faculty usually teach one to three courses each semester.

 - Minimum of a master’s degree in the discipline or a master’s degree and 18 graduate credit hours in the discipline, Ph.D. preferred.